sematext/docs/docs/special-tags.md

 ## Container Tags

-Below are container related tags sent as part of metrics in the container environment.
+Below are container related tags sent as part of metrics/logs in the container environment.

 | Tag Name  | Description  | Synonymous Tags
 |:--|:--|:--